myselfHimanshu/ultron-vision/README.md

 </p>

-This repo contains deep learning vision models.
+This repo contains deep learning vision models from scratch.
+This is work in progress!!!

 ## BENCHMARKS

+I'll be continously updating the scores.

 |Model|Data|Best Validation Accuracy|Total Epochs|Parameters|
 |--|--|--|--|--|